On land that harbors eternity,

 Breakfast

-The mighty Karnak Temple, including the massive Great Hypostyle Hall
+The impressive Karnak Temple with its vast Great Hypostyle Hall

-A vast temple complex sprawling across the east bank of Luxor, and one of ancient Egypt's largest religious sites.
-The Great Hypostyle Hall, with its forest of colossal columns over 20 meters high, is particularly awe-inspiring, and the reliefs and inscriptions of the pharaohs tell a grand history.
-The complex was expanded over many centuries and symbolizes the prosperity of ancient Thebes.
+A vast temple complex spread across Luxor's east bank and one of the largest religious sites of ancient Egypt.
+The Great Hypostyle Hall, with towering columns over 20 meters high, is especially spectacular, and the reliefs and inscriptions of the pharaohs tell a grand history.
+The temple complex, expanded over many centuries, symbolizes the prosperity of ancient Thebes.

 [Japanese Guide]